Mark and CC Go at It

 Like tens of million young men just like him Mark’s ideas of the person he is going to be is based on the wonderful fantasy he has of who he wants to be.
 In Mark’s case not a rock star– An idea star.
 He was wowed by what Dwight McDonald had to say about several movies he loved.
 For a while McDonald replaced what Duke Snider had been, the person Mark was determined to become.
 Soon there were others, intellectuals who delighted him by cutting through the fog of his existence with sparkling insights.

 Along with his terrific ideas, McDonald also was preoccupied with the dummies.
 When he put them down it delighted Mark.
 He had found someone who spoke for him about the mindlessness he found everywhere.
 McDonald warned that mass culture was crowding out finer things, culture that mattered.
 ‘I piss on it all from a considerable height.’ was Henry Miller clarion call.
 America had invented Wonder white bread and Hollywood endings, Chevrolet and ball games, Dinah Shore and apple pie.
 Beguiled by the abundance in their homes and in the stores, Americans delighted in the details of their life.
 Viet Nam was the inevitable outcome, destruction, if anything made worse by our innocence, our eyes blinded by plenty.
 Only the U.S. had dropped an atom bomb.
+No one else.
 That speaks volumes about who we are.
 Being clear about good and evil was assumption number one in those drawn to Berkeley.
 Having the good and bad clearly enumerated gave Mark a heady rush as he drank up McDonald’s braggadocio.
 He belonged to McDonald’s world, sat on the highbrow throne of clear sightedness.